google-marketing-solutions/agentic_dsta/agentic_dsta/README.md

         Then, open the `.env` file and replace the placeholder values with your actual credentials.

-    2.  **Load Environment Variables:** After setting up your `.env` file, load the variables into your current shell session by running:
+    2.  **Load environment variables:** After setting up your `.env` file, load the variables into your current shell session by running:

         ```bash
         export $(grep -v '^#' .env | xargs)